Joints can make a variety of popping, cracking, creaking, grinding, and snapping noises, especially in the knuckles, knees, ankles, back, and neck.

 Inflammation and weak grip

-A large study in 1990, performed by the Department of Internal Medicine, Mount Carmel Mercy Hospital, in Detroit, focused on 300 participants over the age of 45, 74 of whom cracked their knuckles, while 226 did not.10
+In 1990, researchers investigated 300 participants over the age of 45 years, 74 of whom cracked their knuckles, while 226 did not.

-Both groups showed similar rates of arthritis in their hands.
-However, the 74 who cracked their joints showed a higher rate of inflammation of the hands and a weaker grip.
-So, while joint cracking may not cause arthritis, it can have a negative impact on the overall health and strength of hands.10
+Rates of arthritis were similar in both groups, but those who cracked their joints showed a higher rate of inflammation of the hands and a weaker grip.